nbiscan/nodejs-authentication-boilerplate/README.md

 # nodejs-authentication-boilerplate
-ExpressJS boilerplate code containing sign in and sign up logic for users.
+ExpressJS + MongoDB boilerplate code containing sign in and sign up logic for users.

 ## Starting the server